Over the next few months, we’ll be exploring the musical legacy of Sunset Boulevard. Discover more from 12 Sunsets: Exploring Ed Ruscha’s Archive.

 Flatbed truck driving on street past building with sign on the front that says Top 10 USA and Top 5 England, with numbers 1 through 10 and 1 through 5 next to the words

 The Trip, 1966, Ed Ruscha.
 Negative film reel: 8486 headed west (Image 0048).
-Part of the Streets of Los Angeles Archive, Getty Research Institute. © Ed Ruscha
+Part of the Streets of Los Angeles Archive, The Getty Research Institute. © Ed Ruscha

+As you listen to Ella Fitzgerald sing “Take the ‘A’ Train,” try to also listen around it and through it.
 Listen to the song as it begins—Lou Levy’s piano warming up through the applause—and listen to the final seconds after it finishes, the band in brief repose, the audience enraptured.
-You can hear the temperature in the room, the warmth of 200 bodies.
+You can hear the temperature in the room, the warmth of two hundred bodies.
 You can hear those bodies shuffle and move, tap a loafer or a heel, reach for a glass, light a cigarette, adjust a wristwatch.
 You can hear light and shadows, the density of air and smoke.
 You can hear the distance from the bandstand to the first row of bistro tables.
 You can hear the parquet of the dance floor.

 There is the song and then there is the room of the song; there is Ella and Levy and Herb Ellis on guitar, Wilfred Middlebrooks on double bass, and Gus Johnson on drums, and then there is the Crescendo.

 Between 1954 and 1965, the Crescendo’s owner, influential radio DJ and concert promoter Gene Norman, recorded dozens of live albums between the club’s Sunset Strip walls.
 They featured a range of artists and styles that cemented the venue’s reputation for openness and its embrace of Black and Latino musicians.
 Jazz greats like Louis Armstrong, Count Basie, and Art Tatum, Cuban bandleader Machito, Chicano pianist Eddie Cano, exotica imagineer Arthur Lyman, and cabaret provocateur Frances Faye all cut records there.
 Ella Fitzgerald’s performances in 1961 and 1962 were also captured live, but not for the Crescendo label.
-They were recorded by Fitzgerald’s manager Norman Granz and released—first as Ella in Hollywood and later as Twelve Nights in Hollywood—on his label Verve Records (an affiliation she makes sure to mention before her rendition of “Witchcraft”).
+They were recorded by Fitzgerald’s manager Norman Granz and released— first as Ella in Hollywood and later as Twelve Nights in Hollywood—on his label Verve Records (an affiliation she makes sure to mention before her rendition of “Witchcraft”).

 Fitzgerald first played the Strip in 1955, right down the block from the Crescendo at the Mocambo (as legend has it, the Mocambo’s owner was reluctant to book a serious jazz singer like Fitzgerald, so her friend Marilyn Monroe intervened and helped get her the gig).
 “I know I make a lot of money at the jazz clubs I play,” Fitzgerald told her press agent in the early 1950s, “but I sure wish I could play at one of those fancy places.”